 What are opportunity classes?

-Opportunity classes located in government primary schools cater for highly achieving Year 5 and Year 6 academically gifted students.
+Opportunity classes, located in some government primary schools, cater for highly achieving Year 5 and Year 6 academically gifted students.
 These classes help gifted and talented students to learn by grouping them with other gifted and talented students and using specialised teaching methods and educational materials at the appropriate level.

 The High Performing Students Team administers the opportunity class placement process.

-Parents normally apply when students are in Year 4.
-Students who are placed then attend the opportunity class full time in Years 5 and 6 at the primary school with an opportunity class.
-It is a two-year placement program.
-In the majority of cases, students who accept a place in an opportunity class will leave their current school to attend the school with an opportunity class.
+Parents usually apply when students are in Year 4.
+Students who are placed then attend the opportunity class full-time in Years 5 and 6 at the primary school with an opportunity class.
+It is a two-year placement program so parents cannot apply for placement starting in Year 6.

 There are 76 primary schools with opportunity classes across NSW.